smtio2402/SC1015-Loan-Approval/README.md

 3. Compiled

 ## Contributors
-- @lyh0805 -
+- @lyh0805 - Data Cleaning and Exploratory Analysis
-- @RaphelSim -
+- @RaphelSim - Machine Learning
 - @smtio2402 - slides, script, video

 ## Problem Definition
-- How can we **predict the amount of loan** that may be obtained by applicants?
+- How Can We **Effectively Predict Applicants’ Approval Rate** of Receiving a Loan?
-- How can we **effectively predict the loan approval rate** of the forecasted loan amount?
+- How Can We **Predict the Amount of Loan** that May Be Obtained by Applicants?

 ## Models Used
 1. Univariate Decision Tree Model